-the Heaphy Track; the best of Westport is out of town, either on the coast or up the rivers.
-The iconic Westport look is breaking white-capped waves, blue sea, seals, rocky outcrops, and acres of flax and wetlands, although there are several striking art deco buildings along the main street.
+One of New Zealand's oldest ports sits at the mouth of the mighty Buller River.
+Once a boomtown for two separate gold rushes, it's now a quiet little hub (population 3,100) for the local farming and coal industries, plus the rapidly expanding adventure-tourism niche.
+It's an interesting place to stop before heading south toward Punakaiki and the glaciers or north to remote Karamea and the Heaphy Track; the best of Westport is out of town, either on the coast or up the rivers.
+The classic sights of the Westport region are breaking white-capped waves, blue sea, seals, rocky outcrops, and acres of flax and wetlands.
+In the town itself, several striking art deco buildings line the main street.
 Stop by the little Coaltown Museum at the i-SITE Visitor Centre on Palmerston Street to learn about the town’s coal mining history.
-Or treat yourself to a real, hands-on underground coal mining experience in the original Banbury Mine, on the Denniston Plateau, 18 km (11 miles) northeast of town and high on a mountain plateau.
-A museum, information panels and actual machinery details life in this lonely outpost from the late 1800s through the early 1900s.
+Or treat yourself to a tour for a real, hands-on underground coal mining experience in the original Banbury Mine, on the Denniston Plateau, 18 km (11 miles) northeast of town and high on a mountain plateau.
+It's a classic experience.
+A museum, information panels, and actual machinery detail life in this lonely outpost from the late 1800s through the early 1900s.
 Carving a living from the rich seams of coal in the surrounding tussock-covered hills, the miners and their families had to struggle with wild weather, isolation, and primitive conditions.
-Your best option here is to book the Denniston Experience that guides you into the Banbury Mine, the oldest and longest-running mine, that has been reopened for visitors.
+Your best option here is to book the Denniston Experience that guides you into the Banbury Mine, the region's oldest and longest-running, reopened (a bit) for visitors.
 A popular historical novel about these coal mining pioneers and their families, The Denniston Rose, by New Zealand writer Jenny Pattrick, details the area and the harsh colonial lifestyle.